grpc/proposal/A32-xds-circuit-breaking.md

 route split traffic between that cluster and other clusters).
 However, after implementing the changes described in [gRPC A31: xDS RouteActions Support](https://github.com/grpc/proposal/pull/192), there will be only one CDS LB policy instance for a given cluster at any time in the LB policy tree.
-Since each CDS LB policy creates exactly one child EDS LB policy for endpoint discovery, both of them are part of the load balancing logic for requests sent to the specific cluster.
+Since the EDS LB policy is the counterpart for endpoint discovery of the cluster, both of CDS and EDS LB policies comprise the load balancing logic for requests sent to the specific cluster.
 Circuit breakers can be implemented in either policy.
 Since cluster load assignment drops are handled in EDS LB policy, it makes sense to handle circuit breaking drops in the same place.

 Each CDS LB policy will receive a configured limit for the maximum number of outstanding requests to hosts in the cluster that this policy is load balancing